Find Grad Schools

 1 Yearly Graduations

 Texas State University is the 14th most popular school in the nation for students seeking a graduate certificate in resource management.
+Roughly 37,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,606 per year, while in-state graduate students, on average, pay $7,147 per year.
-During the 2020-2021 academic year, 1 people received their graduate certificate in resource management from Texas State.
+During the most recent year for which we have data, 1 people received their graduate certificate in resource management from Texas State.

 Below are some popular majors that are similar to resource management that offer graduate certificates.